Valerie

 1. Her Anhedonia:

-This was written in 2017, just after she started he first year at grad school.
+This was written in 2017, just after she started her first year at grad school.

-This is a before we understood that she had infections and an attachment
+This was before we understood that she had infections and an attachment

 disorder.